Understand more about composting toilets

 This is a contentious question!
 In essence yes you can, although there are some considerations.

-If the composting process was thorough and was given enough time (12 months or more unless using an accelerated method such as hot composting), then the compost will be safe to use (in tropical countries, the UN guidelines suggest composting for 24 months to ensure intestinal parasites are eliminated).
+If the composting process was thorough and was given enough time (at least 12 months unless you are using an accelerated method such as hot composting), then the compost will be safe to use (in tropical countries, the UN guidelines suggest composting for 24 months to ensure intestinal parasites are eliminated).

 If it’s your own family that has used the compost toilet, and they are generally in good health, then you should have no safety concerns about using or handling the compost (always wash your hands, as you would with handling ANY compost).

-If the toilet has been used by the public or unknown persons, then being cautious, you might consider using the compost as a mulch around trees and shrubs, rather than on vegetable crops.
+If the toilet has been used by the public or unknown persons, then you should adopt a precautionary approach and should consider using the compost as a mulch around trees and shrubs, rather than on vegetable crops.

 Pathogens and safety

-The composting process, as mentioned earlier, is a natural process that uses bacteria, fungi and macroorganisms to break down and treat the ingredients, rendering them safe.
+The composting process, as mentioned earlier, is a natural process that uses bacteria, fungi and macroorganisms to break down and convert/transpose the original substances, rendering them safe.
 The process, given time, has been shown to eliminate disease pathogens and all but the strongest of medicines.

 More research has recently been published which demonstrates the efficiency and safety of composting human excrement and creating a valuable, nutrient-rich resource.